 - When the garlic is soft and golden brown remove it from the pan and drain and reserve the oil.

 - Add one tablespoon of the oil back into the pan over high heat.
 Once the oil is hot, place the chicken in the pan in a single layer (if the pan isn’t big enough for all of it in a single layer, do a second batch) and let cook for 3-4 minutes.
 Flip the chicken over and let cook an additional minute, then stir in the pressed garlic (5 cloves) and cook while continuously stirring for 1-2 more minutes.

-- Remove the chicken from the pan and toss with the pan and toss with the parsley.
+- Remove the chicken from the pan, add garlic cloves back in, and toss with the parsley.
 Serve immediately.